dini-ag-kim/avram/specification.md

 #### marc formats

-Field identifiers are plain tags and MUST either be the character sequence `LDR` or three digits.
+Field identifiers are plain tags and MUST either be the string `LDR` or three digits.
 Field definitions MUST NOT include keys `occurrence` or `counter`.
 Field definitions of flat fields MUST NOT have keys `indicator1` or `indicator2`.

 #### pica formats